ss1611/CS220-AU-portfolio-1/di-reflection.md

-## Reflection on my digital identity
+## A brief reflection on my digital identity

-This writing reflects on my understanding of
+This writing briefly reflects on my understanding of

 1. digital identities in general
 2. my own digital identities in the past/present